KamronLeonWest/configure-ad/README.md

 <br />

 <p align="center">
 Congradulations!
-If youfollowed each step correctly, you have now successfuly configured Active Directory!
+If you followed each step correctly, you have now successfuly configured Active Directory!
 </p>